 The National Action Plan for Ovarian Cancer Research sets out a roadmap for tackling ovarian cancer research to make a significant change for women now and future generations.

 This groundbreaking National Action Plan is aimed at providing a strategic framework for transparent and accountable investment in ovarian cancer research to ensure available funds are used to optimal effect and act as a catalyst to drive further, much needed investment.

-This is the first time a national plan has been developed for ovarian cancer and for the first time provides a priority-driven focus for investment, unifying the efforts and providing a blueprint for researchers and funders from around Australia.
-It also includes a Charter setting out principles for ovarian cancer research excellence and calls for researchers to align with these.
+This is the first time a national plan has been developed for ovarian cancer, providing a priority-driven focus for investment, unifying the efforts and providing a blueprint for researchers and funders from around Australia.
+It also includes a Charter, setting out principles for ovarian cancer research excellence and calls for researchers to align with these.

-The Plan has been developed in consultation with a wide range of stakeholders in the ovarian cancer field, including women living with the disease, and provides a roadmap setting out research priorities across a number of areas, including biology and origin, prevention, treatment, detection and control.
+The National Action Plan has been developed in consultation with a wide range of stakeholders in the ovarian cancer field – including women living with the disease – and provides a roadmap setting out research priorities across a number of areas, including biology and origin, prevention, treatment, detection and control.
 It outlines strategic activities for funding, as well as conducting, supporting and evaluating research.
-In particular the Plan highlights that the latest research shows that we now know that ovarian cancer is not just one disease but a range of diseases with different cellular appearances, different molecular characteristics, and different trajectories.
+In particular the National Action Plan highlights that the latest research shows that we now know that ovarian cancer is not just one disease but a range of diseases with different cellular appearances, different molecular characteristics, and different trajectories.
 This new knowledge has not yet translated into new treatments or improved outcomes: the Plan identifies the critical pathways towards achieving this.

-As part of the launch of the National Action Plan, Ovarian Cancer Australia also announced a $1 million funding contribution to support the priorities identified in the Plan which includes a $900,000 funding partnership between Ovarian Cancer Australia and the Peter MacCallum Cancer Centre.
+Ovarian Cancer Australia also announced a $1 million funding contribution to support the priorities identified in the National Action Plan which includes a $900,000 funding partnership between Ovarian Cancer Australia and the Peter MacCallum Cancer Centre.